How to optimize your automotive manufacturing process

 Get control over your automotive assemblers and materials

-Thousands of manufacturers use Katana ERP manufacturing to manage their finished goods, raw inventory and set reorder points to maintain ideal stock levels.
+Thousands of manufacturers use Katana's cloud manufacturing platform to manage their finished goods, raw inventory and set reorder points to maintain ideal stock levels.
 See Katana in action.

 Types of production lines found in production facilities